pudly/schmopera-hugo/content/articles/mahler-resurrection.md

 The TSO's performance was arresting, reaching deafening peaks and eerie rustles.
 Perhaps there was a bit of improvisatory adrenaline, since maestro Matthew Halls had stepped in on short notice to replace an ailing Juanjo Mena.
 Halls was a thrill to watch, the leader of all that onstage drama that Mahler writes into his score.

-And when we first heard the singers -
+And when we first heard the singers (contralto Marie-Nicole Lemieux and soprano Joelle Harvey),

 * hopeful message, exposes the need for humans to feel immortal and still connected to their lost ones
 * the message is like watching someone try not to cry